esl-epfl/x-heep/docs/source/GettingStarted/Setup.md

 ## Docker setup

-A docker image containing all the required software dependancies is available on [github-packages](https://github.com/orgs/esl-epfl/packages/container/package/x-heep-toolchain).
+A docker image containing all the required software dependencies is available on [github-packages](https://github.com/orgs/esl-epfl/packages/container/package/x-heep-toolchain).

 It is only required to install docker and pull the image.